NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Private channels](../demo/images/privateChannel_details.png)

 If another service provider has created a private channel subscribed to yours, it will appear in the `My private channel subscriptions` list.
 You can use the `common name` of the other service provider which you can copy from `Home` tab as the peer name while creating a private channel.

 ![My private channel subscriptions](../demo/images/privateChannel_subscription.png)

 ## Bi-queues

 Bi-queue is an unfiltered queue without any subscriptions.
 In this tab you can see the list of bi-queues per message type.
 You can also add or remove access to the bi-consumer's group.
 By clicking on each bi-queue from the list you can see the bi-queue endpoint details.

 ## Certificate

-You can generate the key and certificate in the portal in order to generate the key and trust stores for using the Interchange, Enter the country code and the organisation name, and click "Generate certificate" and download the private key, chain certificate and root certificate.
+You can generate the key and certificate in the portal in order to generate the key and trust stores for using the Interchange.
+Enter the country code and the organisation name, and click `Generate certificate` and download the private key, chain certificate and root certificate.